vitelabs/vuilder-docs/docs/soliditypp/IDE/know-more.md

 > `custom` is added in **Solidity++ 0.8**, which allows to use a customized node.

 * **Current Node**: Shows the current connected network's RPC endpoint.
+!!! tip
-> Tips: you can add this endpoint into the desktop wallet's network setting to send or receive transactions on the node.
+    you can add this endpoint into the desktop wallet's network setting to send or receive transactions on the node.

 * **Snapshot Block Height**: Shows the snapshot block height for the connected network.
 The local `debug` network will start at 1 each time the debugger is launched.